nitosan/GearVRf-docs/docs/tutorials/play_with_3d_models.md

 ##Overview

-Now that you've learnt how to apply material to the VR app with GearVR Framework, we are going to learn how to play with 3D model.
+Now that you've learned how to apply the material to the VR app with GearVR Framework, we are going to learn how to play with 3D model.

 ##Create Project
 Create a GearVR Framework project by copying the [template project](https://github.com/gearvrf/GearVRf-Demos/tree/master/template/GVRFApplication)